thtauhid/terminal-portfolio/README.md

 ### Deploying to Netlify through the CLI

-1. Bear in my mind that this project is using Vite framework.
+1. Bear in mind that this project is using Vite framework.
 To make sure you are using the latest Netlify CLI, run the following command in the project terminal:
    `npm install netlify-cli -g`

 2. Next, in the directory of your project, run the following command to create a new file on Netlify: